How to Recognize and Avoid Tech Support Scams

 • Payment Demands via Unusual Methods: Scammers often request payment through gift cards, cryptocurrency, or money transfer services that are difficult to trace.
 These methods make it harder for you to recover your money if you realize you’ve been scammed.

-See also Best Ways to Protect Your Personal and Financial Information Online
+See also Best Ways to Backup and Protect Your Data

 Examples of Scams: